-When you’re starting out as a freelancer or launching your own business it’s an incredibly exciting time.
-I’ve been self-employed for over a decade and can remember the joy of starting up my company, and knowing that I’m my own boss still puts a smile on my face every day.
-So, if you feel like you would benefit from branching out your own, its definitely worth giving it a go – and here are some essentials you may want to consider when you start out…
+I’ve been self-employed for over a decade and can remember the joy of starting up my company – and knowing that I’m my own boss still puts a smile on my face every day.
+So, if you feel like you would benefit from branching out your own, its definitely worth giving it a go.
+That’s why I’ve put together this brief list of essentials that you’ll probably need when you’re starting out…

 Something that I made sure I had even before going freelance full-time was business cards.
 You never know when you might meet someone who could help your business or who you want to stay in contact with – or even someone that you can sell your product or service to.
 Having a business card to hand over makes it easier to introduce yourself in the first instance, it’s practically an ice-breaker in itself, which makes it useful for any networking sessions or industry events you attend.